Jet Schemes, Quantum Dilogarithm and Feigin-Stoyanovsky's Principal Subspaces: Level one principal subspace of

-In this and next section we consider principal subspaces of two level one representation for which we have a well-known spinor realization.
-For more about level one spinor representations for $B_{\ell}^{(1)}$ and $D_{\ell}^{(1)}$ affine Kac-Moody Lie algebras we refer the reader to \cite{feingold1985classical}.
+In this and next section we consider principal subspaces of two level one representations of affine Lie algebras for which we have a well-known spinor realization.
+For more about level one spinor realization for $B_{\ell}^{(1)}$ and $D_{\ell}^{(1)}$ affine Kac-Moody Lie algebras we refer the reader to \cite{feingold1985classical}.